acopperlily/catalyzer/README.md

 - ![sass](./src/assets/icons/sass.svg) Sass
 - ![typescript](./src/assets/icons/typescript.svg) TypeScript

 This cat meme generator is a React project built with Vite.
-A fetch request to The Cat API retrieves a photo of either a random cat or a specific breed of cat.
+An Axios request to The Cat API retrieves a photo of either a random cat or a specific breed of cat.
 Details about the cat are provided by querying a database of random items that the developer had way too much fun creating.

 ## Optimizations